 HathiTrust makes the texts of public domain works in its corpus available for research purposes.
 The works fall into two categories: non-Google-digitized volumes, which are freely available, and Google-digitized volumes, which are available through an agreement with Google.
+Within each category there is a distinction between public domain works available only in the US versus public domain works available anywhere in the world.
 These sets are described further below.
 Please contact email@example.com with questions and inquiries.

 Approximately 550,000 public domain volumes as of March 2015, primarily, though not exclusively, English language materials published prior to 1923.

 Access and Use